EGI-Federation/documentation/content/en/users/im/cli/_index.md

 type: docs
 weight: 20
 description: >
-  Getting started with IM Command Line Interface on EGI Cloud
+  Getting started with IM Command-Line Interface on EGI Cloud
 ---

-You can find here documentation on how Getting started with IM Command Line Interface on EGI Cloud Compute sites.
+You can find here documentation on how Getting started with IM Command-Line Interface on EGI Cloud Compute sites.
 Full documentation at [IM CLI documentation](https://imdocs.readthedocs.io/en/latest/client.html)